ethanbond64/ipfs-versioner-extension/README.md

 # IPFS Versioner
 IPFS Versioner is a chrome extension that records the changes of static content on the web.
 The goal is to prevent misinformation and promote accountability on the web.

+# How to use
+1. Go to the extension directory in your terminal
+2. run `npm run watch`
+3. go to chrome://extensions/ and select load unpacked
+4. Upload the contents from the extension/build/ directory

 # IDEA

 Problem >